pascalchevrel/lactu/.github/issue_template.md

 * ...
 * ...

-### Moonmoon version
+### Lactu version

-Which version of moonmoon are you using?
-If you don't know which one is installed, try open the file `VERSION` at the root of moonmoon's folder.
+Which version of Lactu are you using?
+If you don't know which one is installed, try open the file `VERSION` at the root of Lactu's folder.